 The DFW has stocked Chinook salmon in Lake Isabella a few times over the years, including a large plant of Chinook fingerlings in the spring of 2019.

-Rainbow trout are more common here, and it’s fair to expect a mixed catch.
+Rainbow trout are more common here, and it’s fair to expect a mixed catch that might also include warmwater favorites such as largemouth bass and crappie.

 Nevada County’s Lake Spaulding (a.k.a.
 Spaulding Reservoir) has been stocked with king salmon on numerous occasions going at least as far back as 2001, and there’s no doubt that these fish are in there.